 From Calcutta, India, Quinn was admitted to the conference in 1816.
 He was ordained a deacon in 1818 and ordained an elder in 1838.
-He was present at the organization of the African Methodist Episcopal Church in 1816.
+He was present at the African Methodist Episcopal Church in 1816.
 Bishop Quinn was a pastor in Gouldtown, Springtown, and Salem Churches in New Jersey.
 He also worked in Pennsylvania and Illinois.

-He became the Senior Bishop of the African Methodist Episcopal Church May 9, 1849, after the death of Bishop Morris Brown and remained the Senior Bishop of the church for 24 years and 8 months, the longest term a Senior Bishop had served up to that time until his death in Richmond, Indiana, February 3, 1873.
+He became the Senior Bishop of the African Methodist Episcopal Church on May 9, 1849, after the death of Bishop Morris Brown and remained the Senior Bishop of the church for 24 years and eight months, the longest term a Senior Bishop had served up to that time until his death in Richmond, Indiana, February 3, 1873.